 Vialog also launched the one thread one tree program, committing to plant one tree for each new discussion thread on Vialog.
 Vialog achieved 8.85 tonnes of carbon reduction with monthly supported qualifying projects managed by Ecologi and planted 248 trees.
 Learn more about Vialog’s commitment to the environment.

-This blog post was written by the Vialog team.
+This blog post was written by the Vialog team in August 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >